NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 called **stackedFiles**.
 This directory contains one or more .csv files (depends on the data product you are working with) with all the data from the months & sites you downloaded.
-There will also be a single copy of the associated varibles.csv and validation.csv files, if applicable (validation files are only available for observational data products).
+There will also be a single copy of the associated variables.csv and validation.csv files, if applicable (validation files are only available for observational data products).

 These .csv files are now ready for use with the program of your choice.

+### Other options

+Two other input options in `stackByTable()` are `savePath` and `saveUnzippedFiles`. `savePath` allows you to specify the file path where you want the stacked files to go, overriding the default.
+`saveUnzippedFiles` allows you to keep the unzipped, unstacked files from an intermediate stage of the process; by default they are discarded.

+Example usage:

+    stackByTable("DP1.00002.001","~neon/data/NEON_temp-air-single.zip",
+                 savepath="~data/allTemperature", saveUnzippedFiles=T)

 ## zipsByProduct()